Mypainismorethanyours/LIMPQP/README.md

 In our paper, the quantization algorithm is LSQ, see "*quantization_training*" folder and "*quantization_training/config_resnet50.yaml*" for details.

 Please paste your MPQ policy to the YAML file and use conventional training script to finetune the model.
-You can start from the above searched ResNet50's MPQ policy (W3A4 & compress ratio 12.2) through an example YAML file:
+You can start from the above searched ResNet50's MPQ policy through an example YAML file:

 ```
 cd quantization_training && python -m torch.distributed.launch --nproc_per_node={NUM_GPUs} main.py finetune_resnet50_w3a4_12.2compression_ratio.yaml